Skip to content

 Pubs and Food:

-There are plenty of pubs, restaurants, cafés and takeaway options on the island.
-You will get to enjoy traditional Irish dishes with the best of local produce and catch, as well as all of the modern dishes you would expect.
-Achill was an island of farmers and fishermen throughout the centuries and the delicious meals in Achill are evidence of Ireland’s firm reputation of producing high quality food.
+The island has plenty of pubs, restaurants, cafés, and takeaway options.
+You can enjoy traditional Irish dishes made with the best local produce and catch, as well as all the modern dishes you would expect.

 Arts and Culture:

-Achill Island is most certainly a paradise for lovers of outdoor pursuits and water sports of all types.
-Popular water sports on Achill Island include swimming, windsurfing, surfing, kite surfing, kayaking and canoeing.
 Moreover, Achill Island also has Europe’s third-highest sea cliffs on the northern slope of Croaghaun Mountain.
-While cliff diving is very dangerous, they are simply amazing to just gaze at and admire.
+While cliff diving is hazardous, they are fantastic to gaze at and admire.

 Land Based Activities